JRShore/jshore-portfolio/final-project-part-two.md

 Finally, my "call-to-action" is for the audience to help their students change their academic behaviors by engaging in music courses either in school or out of school.
 49 of the 50 states have state legislature requiring music to be taught as part of a well-rounded education, however, most states only require a single credit of any fine arts class to graduate.
 I am giving the audience resources to reports and national data showing the importance of music for the social and academic developments of children and encouraging the audience to talk to their students about enrolling in a music course, especially for more than a year.

 # User research
+Having spent 5 years studying music education, I became very familiar with parents and their mind-sets.
+I also became aware of the conflicts between music educators, parents, school boards, and principals.
+This background information in the subject at hand helped me to organize who my target audience would be...all of the people who are often in conflict with music educators about the importance of the subjects they teach.

 ## Target audience